porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.usage.md

 - Use engaging verbs and product names in compact Button Tile.
 - Create assets upfront for image processing.

-### Don’t:
+### Don't:

-- Don’t manipulate images, keep them natural and contrasted.
+- Don't manipulate images, keep them natural and contrasted.
-- Don’t write long descriptions that overflow content (especially on mobile).
+- Don't write long descriptions that overflow content (especially on mobile).